MarlinFirmware/MarlinDocumentation/_development/boards.md

 ----|-----------
 `boards.h`|Contains the full list of boards supported by Marlin.
 Set `MOTHERBOARD` to one of the boards listed here.
 `pins.h`|Manages pin definitions, including the appropriate `pins_BOARD.h` file for the specified `MOTHERBOARD`.
-`pins_BOARDNAME.h`|Each of these files contains the pin definitions for a single board.
-Some pins files form the basis for other pins files, most notably `pins_RAMPS.h`.
+`pins_BOARDNAME.h`|Pins files define which Marlin functions use which board pins.
+Most pins files stand alone, but some form the basis for related pins files.
+`platformio.ini`|Some boards will need a new [PlatformIO environment](//docs.platformio.org/en/latest/projectconf/) with custom build settings.

 To build Marlin for a specific board, set the `MOTHERBOARD` option in `Configuration.h`.
 This example selects a RAMPS 1.4 board with the 12V power MOSFET connectors arranged in Extruder, Fan, Bed (EFB) order: